robinhedwards/UnoCart-2600/README.md

 New firmware
 ------------
-I haven't had any time to develop the firmware further, but DirtyHairy & ZackAttack on the AtariAge forums have added some great stuff to the firmware, including updating from SD card, support for Pink Panther protoype cartridge and much more to come.
+I haven't had any time to develop the firmware further, but DirtyHairy & ZackAttack on the AtariAge forums have added some great stuff to the firmware, including updating from SD card, support for Pink Panther prototype cartridge and much more to come.

 The releases of this new firmware can be found on [DirtyHairy's branch](https://github.com/DirtyHairy/UnoCart-2600/releases)